ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 6. The user provides a story prompt/title via notebook UI, which calls the `script_agent` agent entrypoint to produce a `MoviePlan` artifact.
-4. Once the plan exists, the notebook can trigger `production_agent` to execute the pipeline (images → videos → TTS → lipsync → assemble → QA) and surface artifact URIs back to the user.
+4. Once the plan exists, the notebook can trigger `production_agent` to execute the pipeline (images → videos → TTS → lipsync → assemble) and surface artifact URIs back to the user for manual review.

 ### Agent vs FunctionTool naming